A standard keg in the UK contains 88 pints, though some specialist beers can come in smaller 53-pint kegs.

 At the Fonthill brewery (in the George stables), we brew our own ale, ten firkins at a time.
 Head over to our taproom, open every Friday and Saturday, to sample keg and cask straight from the source – and enjoy a few cocktails, too.

 Thinking of visiting?
 There are plenty of things to do in Tunbridge Wells, from live music events to woodland walks.
-Keep an eye on our Instagram for regular updates!
+If you are visiting, be sure to check out the Tunbridge Wells Pantiles, our town’s historic heart!

 Enjoy reading this post?
 You may also like: